 Sperm friendly lubricant.

-What I did at the beginning was to buy a ‘Fertility Pack’ off Amazon which contained the following: 1 x Pre-seed Multi Use 9 + Applications and 15 x 20mIU/ml Ovulation and 10 x 10mlU/ml Pregnancy Tests for £19.99.
+What I did at the beginning was to buy a ‘Fertility Pack’ off Amazon which contained the following: 1 x Pre-seed Multi Use 9 + Applications and 15 x 20mIU/ml Ovulation and 10 x 10mlU/ml Pregnancy Tests.
 This way I got a bit more for my money and I got to try out the cheaper ovulation tests before I bought more.
-If you don’t yet have a thermometer to chart your ovulation and would like one then this ‘Fertility pack with thermometer‘ might be a good option for £22.99.
+If you don’t yet have a thermometer to chart your ovulation and would like one then this ‘Fertility pack with thermometer‘ might be a good option for you.
 Once I used up all the Pre-seed I tried Conceive plus as it seemed more appropriate to just have a tube of lubricant rather than applicators.
 A tube of 75ml lasted me a long time.
 Both Conceive plus and Pre-seed were as good as each other really.
 I had no preference.
 Zestica Fertility lubricant is another fertility lubricant but is quite new so I didn’t discover it until later on.
-I am sure it is worth giving it a go and it is cheaper than the others too at only £8.95 for 6 applicators.
+I am sure it is worth giving it a go and it is cheaper than the others too.

 Improve your cervical mucus.